 Buying a new home or taking out another loan for a large purchase could be a good time to refinance your student loans for a lower interest rate, because it could help you get into better financial standing to get a good rate on loans like a mortgage, too.

-If you’ve answered yes to these four questions, you may be a good candidate for student loan refinancing.
-The next step is to do a little research by checking out several private loan providers to compare interest rates and other features.
+If you think that student loan refinancing may be a good option for you, the next step is to do a little research by checking out several private loan providers to compare interest rates and other features.

 You can also consolidate federal and private loans with SoFi, whereas many lenders do not.
 On top of that, refinancing your student loans with SoFi is easy.

 Simply go to SoFi’s student loan refinancing page to get started.
 You only need to give a little information about yourself to find out your new rate.